jxxcarlson/markup-experiments/README.md

     "a b [f [g y]]"
 ```

-Note that `evalResult` is a left inverse of `parse`.
-A parser
+We would like for `evalResult` to be a left inverse of `parse`.
-with a left inverse is said to be *injective*.
-For injective
+A parser with a left inverse is said to be *injective*.
-parser, the source text is recoverable fromm the AST.
+For injective parser, the source text is recoverable
+fromm the AST.
 As a convenience for testing such parsers,
 we have the following code:

 ```elm